Inte6cept0r/DoxF/README.md

 # API Key

-To obtain an API key for NumVerify (used in your script), follow these steps:
+To obtain an API key for NumVerify (used in script), follow these steps:

 1. Visit NumVerify Website